Wildsong/ol-react/README.md

 The publish script will do "npm build-package" and "npm publish" for you.
 The script runs 'npm publish' after chdir'ing down into the build folder.

+After a successful publish you need to do a 'git checkout master'.

 ### Update git

 When I do significant changes I bump the patch version number or possibly the minor version